veyon/docs/admin/cli.rst

 Command line interface
 ======================

 For administrative tasks, the *Veyon Configurator* and the command line tool *Veyon CLI* are available.
 The program can be started via the command ``veyon-cli`` in the command line.
-If the Veyon installation directory is not in the ``$PATH`` (Linux) or ``%PATH%`` (Windows) environment variable, you must first change to the installation directory or prepend the directory to the program name.
+On Windows there's an additional non-console version ``veyon-wcli`` which allows to automate tasks without irritating command line window popups.
+If the ``$PATH`` (Linux) or ``%PATH%`` (Windows) environment variable does not contain the Veyon installation directory, you must first change to the installation directory or prepend the directory to the program name.

 If the program is called with the ``help`` parameter, a list of all available modules is displayed.
 The list can vary depending on the installed Veyon plugins: